Why I Design for Redbubble

 I’m a frustrated (and totally untrained) artist.
-Because I grew up in a semi-remote town with virtually no access to any cultural activity, my exposure to art and artists was limited to scouring an encyclopedia to look at beautiful photos.
+Because I grew up in a semi-remote town with virtually no access to any cultural activity, my exposure to art and artists was limited to scouring an encyclopedia.
 Now this was back in the day before electronic media, and it was also back in the day when art classes in high school were an elective that offered once-a-week lessons that provided very little instruction.

-So when I decided to study art in college, I was rudely informed that without a portfolio I would have to choose another major.
-As happened with most young girls who graduated with me and did receive a college acceptance, the recommendation was to study something to “fall back on” until marriage and family.
+So when I decided to study art in college, I was rudely informed that without a portfolio, I would have to choose another major.
+As happened with most young girls who graduated with me and did receive college acceptance, the recommendation was to study something to “fall back on” until marriage and family.
+(I did not have to nerve back then to tell them I would have no fall-back-on need since I planned to remain unmarried.)
 That “something” was, of course, education.
+Become a teacher!

 I wasn’t very good at it.

 For the next three years, I plodded through myriad history and English courses with an average grade, spending more time doodling than listening, suffering with understanding when one professor insisted that, while I had creative talent, I was “culturally deprived.”
 (As if I didn’t know that!)

 So I put my head down in the final year, knowing that all I had to do was get those passing grades so I could move somewhere to learn to be an artist.

 Fast forward a few years to somewhat more modern times when I landed an editorial job with a magazine.
 This allowed me to express my creativity in the writing realm but, fortuitously, it allowed me to hang out with an extremely talented art department.
 Because the staff was close and friendly, I began, at last, to pick up some skills.

 Next, I learned to do layout -- a 24-page tabloid designed on one of the first Macintosh computers.
 From there, I graduated to another magazine to both layout and write.